MSIX Introduction: A comprehensive 24-chapter guide

 Take advantage of Advanced Installer's unmatched capabilities enabled for MSIX with our 30-day, full-featured free trial (no credit card required).

-MSIX enables developers to provide a native auto-updates experience without integrating third-party updater tools or publishing in the Microsoft Store, guaranteed security for their end-users, and target a large user base by reaching clients using Windows 10 S and Windows 11 S.
+MSIX enables developers to provide a native auto-updates experience without integrating third-party updater tools or publishing in the Microsoft Store, guaranteed security for their end-users, and the ability to target clients using Windows 11 S.

 MSIX enables enterprises to stay current and ensure their applications are always up to date.
-It allows IT Pros and developers to deliver a user-centric solution while still reducing the cost of ownership of the application by reducing the need to repackage and network bandwidth usage.
+It allows IT Pros and developers to deliver a user-centric solution while reducing the cost of application ownership by reducing the need for repackaging and network bandwidth usage.
+Check out the video below for more information on how using MSIX packages can help you save on bandwidth:

 The MSIX container brings the support from Desktop Bridge and UWP apps together in one, as depicted in the image below.